Luka140/AE4ASM599-ros-gazebo/src/environment_reconstruction/README.md

 Converts a PointCloud2 message to a numpy array.

 Parameters:
--pcl_msg: The PointCloud2 message to be converted.
+- pcl_msg: The PointCloud2 message to be converted.
-- flatten: If True, returns an array in the unstructured format, regardless of the pointcloud.
+- flatten: If True, returns an array in the unstructured format, regardless of the point cloud message.

 Returns:
-- np.ndarray: The converted numpy array.
+- np.ndarray: The converted NumPy array.

 # Overview